 Alice J. Kang

 I am an Associate Professor of Political Science and Ethnic Studies (African and African-American Studies Program) at the University of Nebraska-Lincoln.
 I am also affiliated with UNL's Women's and Gender Studies Program.

-My research focuses on women, gender, and politics with a world regional focus on Africa.
+My research examines women, gender, and politics with a world regional focus on Africa.
 In Bargaining for Women's Rights: Activism in an Aspiring Muslim Democracy (University of Minnesota Press), I highlight the role of women's movements and conservative movements in making women's rights policy in Niger.

 My second book, Reimagining the Judiciary: Women's Representation on High Courts Worldwide (Oxford University Press), traces the rise of women judges on high courts globally.
 This project is co-written with Maria Escobar-Lemmon, Valerie Hoekstra, and Miki Kittilson and was funded in part by the National Science Foundation.

 Contact: akang2 (at) unl (dot) edu